Paritosh7/Copy-Cat/README.md

 # Copy-Cat

+## Overview

-An Android application which provides a user with three basic functionalities whenever he/she copies a text.
-These functionalities are as follows:-
+An Android application which provides user with three basic functionalities to choose from whenever a text is copied.

+***Fuctionalities***
-1. A web search of the given text.
+- Web search of the given text.
-2. Meaning of the word  (dictionary.com).
+- Meaning of the text using dictionary.com.
-3. Translation of the word to any language using Google Translate.
+- Translation of the word to any language using Google Translate.

-Project Details
+## Project Details

-Custom View implementation of an exploding button, once tapped provides child views with the above described functionalities.
+- Custom View implementation of an exploding button, once tapped provides three child views with the above described functionalities.
-Used Window Manager for an Overlay that appears on the screen only when a user has copied something.
-Also the Overlay will automatically disappear within 5 seconds, giving user adequate time to perform an action.
+- Window Manager is used for an Overlay that appears on the screen only when a user has copied something.
-Gracefully handling Foreground and Background Services based on the user’s SDK version.
+- Services are used to subscribe to the Clipboard events.
+The application gracefully handles Foreground and Background Services based on the device’s SDK version.
-The Service will automatically restart once the phone is turned on after being switched off (or restarted).
-This will based on user’s prior permission to start the Service.
+- The application will start the Service once the device is turned on or restarted, this will be based on user’s preference for the application.

+## Technologies Used

+- Kotlin